GenaroNetwork/libgenaro/usage.md

-More use methods please see [genaro.h](./src/genaro.h)
+For detailed method/struct description, please see [genaro.h](./src/genaro.h)

-调用方法
+usage example

-0. 引用头文件
+0. include header file
 ```
 #include "genaro.h"
 ```

-1. 生成 env
+1. first of all make an env object which will be used through most actions.
 ```
 genaro_bridge_options_t bridge_options = {
     const char *proto       = "http",